skyzh/mini-lsm/mini-lsm-book/src/week2-05-manifest.md

 ## Task 1: Manifest Encoding

 The system uses a manifest file to record all operations happened in the engine.
-Currently, there are only two types of them: compaction and SST flush.
+Currently, there are only three types of them: Memtable create, SST flush and compaction.
 When the engine restarts, it will read the manifest file, reconstruct the state, and load the SST files on the disk.

 There are many approaches to storing the LSM state.
 One of the easiest way is to simply store the full state into a JSON file.
 Every time we do a compaction or flush a new SST, we can serialize the entire LSM state into a file.
 The problem with this approach is that when the database gets super large (i.e., 10k SSTs), writing the manifest to the disk would be super slow.
 Therefore, we designed the manifest to be a append-only file.